 On August 19, 2013, New Jersey Governor Chris Christie signed a law—the nation’s second—prohibiting state-licensed therapists from trying to change the sexual orientation or gender identity of a minor.
 Every leading medical and mental health organization in the country has warned that these practices do not work and put young people at risk of serious harm, including depression, substance abuse, and suicide.

-An anti-LGBT legal group immediately filed a federal lawsuit challenging the new law on behalf of two New Jersey therapists and two organizations that support the use of these harmful practices.
+An anti-LGBTQ legal group immediately filed a federal lawsuit challenging the new law on behalf of two New Jersey therapists and two organizations that support the use of these harmful practices.
 In September 2013, Garden State Equality filed a motion to intervene in the case to defend the law alongside the New Jersey Attorney General’s office, which represents the State of New Jersey defendants.
 Garden State Equality also filed a motion for summary judgment asking the court to uphold the law.
 Today’s ruling by Judge Wolfson granted both of Garden State Equality’s requests.

 “The court’s decision today is a huge victory for New Jersey youth.
 This law will save lives by protecting young people them from these horrible and damaging practices,” said Troy Stevenson, Executive Director of Garden State Equality.
 “We thank Assemblyman Tim Eustace for authoring this important legislation.”